jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
   <div style="flex: 1; max-width: 50%; margin-left: 10px;">
     <img src="/images/jram_ranks.png" style="width: 100%; height: auto; display: block;" alt="Illustration of José Ramírez Batting Ranks">
-    <p style="text-align: center; font-size: 80%;">MLB hitting rankings among 10 other qualified first basemen in at-bats.</p>
+    <p style="text-align: center; font-size: 80%;">MLB hitting rankings among 20 other qualified third basemen in at-bats.</p>
   </div>
 </div>

 The selection of the starting AL third baseman is a tricky one.
-We could likely see 3 AL third basemen make the all-star team between José Ramírez, Jordan Westburg and Rafael Devers.
-All 3 have had phenomenal starts to the season however, José Ramírez and Rafael Devers stick out to me as the tier 1 players despite Devers not making the final phase of voting.
-You really cannot go wrong as to who is picked between these two despite the lack of media around the two players so far this season.
+We could likely see three AL third basemen make the all-star team: José Ramírez, Jordan Westburg, and Rafael Devers.
+All three have had phenomenal starts to the season; however, José Ramírez and Rafael Devers stand out to me as the tier 1 players, despite Devers not making the final phase of voting.
+You really cannot go wrong with either of these two players, despite the lack of media attention they have received so far this season.
 For the purpose of selecting a starter, we will stick with José Ramírez due to his lead in WAR by just under half a point and his raw offensive numbers topping Devers.
-His high number of hits and RBI's have led Cleveland to one of the best offenses in baseball.
-This along with a stellar bullpen, has guided Cleveland to the best record across the MLB through the first half of the season.
+His high number of hits and RBIs have led Cleveland to one of the best offenses in baseball.
+This, along with a stellar bullpen, has guided Cleveland to the best record across the MLB through the first half of the season.

 Shortstop - Gunnar Henderson
 ---